 (b) A depository may require a payor or obligor to complete an information form, which shall request the following about the payor or obligor who provides payment by check:

 1. Full name, address, and home phone number.

 4. Name, address, and business phone number of obligor’s employer.

 5. Date of birth.

 7. Such other information as may be required by the State Attorney if prosecution for an insufficient check becomes necessary.

-If the depository requests such information, and a payor or obligor does not comply, the depository may refuse to accept personal checks from the payor or obligor.
+If a depository requests such information, and a payor or obligor does not comply, the depository may refuse to accept personal checks from the payor or obligor.

-(8) On or before July 1, 1994, the depository shall provide information required by this chapter to be transmitted to the Title IV-D agency by online electronic transmission pursuant to rules promulgated by the Title IV-D agency.
+(7) Each depository shall provide information required by this chapter to be transmitted to the Title IV-D agency by online electronic transmission.